Level 1 full year option courses

 UE Literacy: No

-Students will research, design, create, and reflect on advanced digital outcomes, which will include at least 2 of the following: websites, animations, 3D characters, or movie clips.
+Course Overview: Students will research, design, create, and reflect on advanced digital outcomes, including at least 2 of the following: websites, animations, 3D characters, or movie clips.
+This is a full-year option course.

-Recommended Prior Learning: Technology courses are open entry subject to HOF approval.
-Prior learning in the selected area is recommended.
+Recommended Prior Learning: This technology course is open entry, subject to HOF approval.
+Prior learning in the selected area is recommended but not essential.

 Endorsement available: Yes